Lake Van: Architecture

 Near the Van Fortress and the southern shore, on Akdamar Island lies the 10th century Cathedral of the Holy Cross, Aghtamar (Սուրբ Խաչ, Surb Khach), which served as a royal church to the kingdom of Vaspurakan.
 The ruins of Armenian monasteries also exist on the other three islands of Lake Van: Lim, Arter, and Ktuts.
-The area around Lake Van was also the home to a large number Armenian monasteries, among the most prominent of these being the 10th century Narekavank and the 11th century Varagavank, the former now destroyed.
+The area around Lake Van was also the home to a large number of Armenian monasteries, among the most prominent of these being the 10th century Narekavank and the 11th century Varagavank, the former now destroyed.

 The Ahlatshahs left a large number of historic headstones in and around the town of Ahlat.
 Local administrators are currently trying to have the tombstones included in UNESCO's World Heritage List, where they are currently listed tentatively.

 Transportation

 The railway connecting Turkey and Iran was built in the 1970s, sponsored by CENTO.
 It uses a train ferry (ferry for decanted passengers) across between the cities Tatvan and Van, rather than building tracks around rugged terrain.
 This limits passenger capacity.
-In May 2008 talks started between Turkey and Iran to replace the ferry with a double-track electrified railway.
+In May 2008, talks started between Turkey and Iran to replace the ferry with a double-track electrified railway.

-In December 2015 the new generation of train ferries operated by the Turkish State Railways, the largest of their kind in Turkey, entered service in Lake Van.
+In December 2015, the new generation of train ferries operated by the Turkish State Railways, the largest of their kind in Turkey, entered service in Lake Van.

 Ferit Melen Airport abuts Van.
 Turkish Airlines, AnadoluJet, Pegasus Airlines, and SunExpress are the airlines which have regular flights.